Welcome to the Icahn School of Medicine at Mount Sinai (ISMMS) Graduate Program in Public Health.

 Our program has experienced some exciting new developments in recent years.
-Since joining the Association of Schools and Programs of Public Health, the national organization of CEPH-accredited schools and programs as a founding member last summer, our program has grown both in quality and quantity.
-We have expanded our curriculum and course offerings, and recruited new faculty.
-We have firmly established our eight tracks rounding out what is a comprehensive and interdisciplinary set of specializations in public health education.
+We have expanded our curriculum and course offerings and recruited new faculty.
+We have firmly established our eight concentrations rounding out a comprehensive and interdisciplinary set of specializations in public health education.

-I want to encourage all students to reach out to their track advisors and course directors early on to seek advice and mentorship.
-Meet with our faculty, staff, and co-students at ISMMS and become involved in public health research, advocacy, and practice.
+I want to encourage all students to reach out to the concentrations advisors and course directors early on to seek advice and mentorship.
+Meet with our faculty, staff, and your peers and become involved in public health research, advocacy, and practice.

-A few years ago, I worked as a public health manager in Sierra Leone.
-I helped set up an epidemiological surveillance system, supervised a malaria resistance study, and trained underpaid and therefore unmotivated health workers.
+When I worked as a public health manager in Sierra Leone, I helped set up an epidemiological surveillance system, supervised a malaria resistance study, and trained underpaid and therefore unmotivated health workers.
 Contact with patients was not the priority; I was supposed to care for the national health policy, not for specific patients.
 Like all policies, national health policies are influenced by societal needs, economic capacities and, sometimes, nationalistic sentiments.
 They do not aim to bring rapid relief to a suffering individual, but to set conditions for a given society to become “healthier.”
 Their slow evolution and implementation can often be tiring and frustrating.
-We all know of countless examples, from the Affordable Care Act here in the United States, to achieving the Millennium Development Goals globally.
+We all know of countless examples, from the Affordable Care Act here in the United States, to achieving the Sustainable Development Goals globally.

 Nils Hennig, MD, PhD, MPH